OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ## Configure the manifest

-There are two small changes to the manifest to make.
+There are two small changes to make to the manifest.
 One is to enable the add-in to use a shared runtime and the other is to point to a JSON-formatted file where you defined the keyboard shortcuts.

 ### Configure the add-in to use a shared runtime

 Adding custom keyboard shortcuts requires your add-in to use the [shared runtime](../testing/runtimes.md#shared-runtime).
-For more information, [Configure an add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).
+For more information, see [Configure an add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).

 ### Link the mapping file to the manifest

 Immediately *below* (not inside) the **\<VersionOverrides\>** element in the manifest, add an [ExtendedOverrides](/javascript/api/manifest/extendedoverrides) element.
-Set the `Url` attribute to the full URL of a JSON file in your project that you will create in a later step.
+Set the `Url` attribute to the full URL of a JSON file in your project that you'll create in a later step.

 ```xml
     ...